scryner/structmaker/README.md

 structmaker
 ===========

-A simple utility to generate struct from smample json for Go
+A simple utility to generate struct from json for Go

 ## Usage
 ```sh